raymon-shi/sociomatrix-landau-h/README.md

 # Eisch Lab - Sociomatrix Scirpt

-The EL Sociomatrix Script is a short script that draws a simply sociomatrix based on the animal society and the victories/defeats for each animal.
+The EL Sociomatrix Script is a short script that draws a simple sociomatrix based on the animal society size and the victories/defeats for each animal.
 The sociomatrix is row dominate, so the it is read as the row animal won/lost against the column animal.
 Along side the sociomatrix, there is also another chart that shows the amount of total wins for each animal.
 The Landau's h value and Devrie's h' value are also calculated and displayed based on the sociomatrix outcome.

 This script was made so that you can use it without knowledge of coding.